-The small Appalachian town of Abingdon, Virginia is no small destination when it comes to cuisine.
+The small Appalachian town of Abingdon, Virginia is no small destination when it comes to great restaurants and local cuisine.
 Our family travels all over this country and after hitting the trails in a national park or kicking up the dust on an ATV trail, it’s not uncommon to find us seeking to refuel in a local dive or farm to table restaurant.
-Fortunately, when we are home, we find that same local fresh cuisine being served up in Abingdon restaurants just over the mountain.
+Fortunately, when we are home, we find that same local fresh cuisine being served up in Abingdon, VA restaurants just over the mountain.

 The Peppermill Restaurant, located on Main street, in Abingdon, VA is the perfect romantic date night restaurant after taking in a play at Barter Theatre.
 The fresh food and historic quaint atmosphere keeps locals and visitors coming back time and again.
 Food selection ranges from quesadillas and pasta to steaks and seafood.
 If you want a more casual atmosphere to take the kids, we recommend enjoying a burger or a fried green tomato BLT at lunch.
 The mushroom soup is a must have for lunch or dinner!